ClickNinYT/mct/README.md

 After that, run `sudo mct about` to confirm that MCT is installed!

 ## Usage
-All commands and function can be found by running `sudo mct help`.
-A list of available Linux distribution for creating a container can be found by running `sudo mct avail`.
-For example, if you want to create a Ubuntu container, run `sudo mct create` and enter in `ubuntu`.
-Simple.
+Using MCT is fairy simple, you can get a list of available commands using `sudo mct help`, or get a list of available Distribution using `sudo mct avail`.
+For example, if you want to create a container named "MyContainer" with Ubuntu, just run `sudo mct create ubuntu MyContainer` and wait patiently.
+After that, everytime you want to boot the container up, just use `sudo mct launch MyContainer`.

 ## What is supported?
 Currently, MCT is fully supported.
 However, GUI Apps will not working for now.
 If you want to run GUI Apps, refer to Arch Wiki for more information.
 [Arch Wiki - X11 Forwarding](https://wiki.archlinux.org/title/systemd-nspawn#Use_an_X_environment)